 Parliament for Alexa, can tell you what's on today at the Houses of Parliament.
 Try saying, 'what's on', to hear about the events at both houses.
-Alternatively, say, 'whats on at the commons', or, 'whats on in the lords', to hear about the events at a specific house.
+Alternatively, say, 'what’s on at the Commons', or, 'what’s on in the Lords', to hear about the events at a specific house.

 —